Metropolitan Biciplan Roma

-Rome Biciplan
+Rome

-The SUMP involves the entire territory of the metropolitan area of Rome, linking the Capital with the 120 municipalities of the metropolitan area to achieve widespread sustainability over an area of more than 5,300 square kilometres and a resident population of more than 4.2 million people.
+This tool is of great importance as it elaborates policies and interventions at the metropolitan scale, considering the Capital as part of the metropolitan system made of other 120 municipalities, to achieve widespread sustainability over an area of more than 5,300 square kilometres and a resident population of more than 4.2 million people.

 The SUMP integrates all aspects of mobility and several specific plans.
-These include the Biciplan, which was developed by MIC-HUB under the coordination of Go-Mobility, which is responsible for the overall SUMP.
+These include the Biciplan, which was developed by MIC-HUB under the coordination of GO-Mobility, which is responsible for the overall SUMP.

 The Biciplan provides for a cycle network of 1,437 km and the creation of new bike infrastructure in 30 strategic areas for bicycle-train interchanges.
 The flat terrain and the fact that 71% of the population is located within 1km of the project's metropolitan cycle network make it ideal for encouraging a shift to more sustainable transport choices.